tkreuziger/comfyui-types/README.md

 your name in the ComfyUI frontend.
 If you do not define this member, it will simply use the name of the class, i.e. `MyCustomNode` in this example, automatically.
-This is only relevant, if you use the [exporter function](#exporting-custom-nodes), described below, otherwise it be safely ignored.
+This is only relevant, if you use the [exporter function](#exporting-custom-nodes), described below, otherwise it can safely be ignored.
 - `function` works the same as the traditional `FUNCTION` member, but has a default value of `execute`.
 This means that you can save yourself writing one line of code, if you simply name the method of your node that you want to be